Ceramic Kamado Joe Grill Review

 Classic Kamado Joe Grill

-This is where it all started and despite many innovations the original Classic Kamado Joe grill remains a first class investment.
+This is where it all started and despite many innovations the original Classic Kamado Joe grill remains a solid entry level purchase but sadly (like the Junior) is also let down by the antiquated felt gasket.

 Kamado Joe Classic 1

-For sure it doesn't have the bells and whistles that you get on the later generation Classic II and Classic III but it still holds it's own and more in the against many of the budget kamado brands.
+In summary, it doesn't have upgrades that you get on the later generation Classic II and Classic III but it still holds it's own and more in the against many of the budget kamado brands.

 The most important points: